Let’s start with a confession:

 Through depth, not speed.

-And tech desperately needs more of them.
+And tech desperately needs more of us.

-We’re here for the women who choose not to “do it all.”
+- We’re here for the women who choose not to “do it all.”

-Who lead through clarity, calm, and conviction.
+- Who lead through clarity, calm, and conviction.

-Who build slowly, intentionally, and sustainably.
+- Who build slowly, intentionally, and sustainably.

 Because being a founder is powerful.